 - Put the milk-yeast mixture into a stand mixer.
 Pour the rest of the almond milk into the mixing bowl along with the caster sugar and mix briefly to combine.

 - In a separate bowl, sift the flour to remove any lumps.
-Slowly add the flour to the almond milk-yeast mixture in quarter cup increments.
+Slowly add the flour to the milk-yeast mixture in quarter cup increments.
 The dough is ready when it looks soft and sticky.
 The amount of flour can vary.
 The amount of flour we usually end up with is somewhere between 2 ¼ cups and 2 ½ cups.
 After the dough appears soft and sticky, add the salt and mix to combine.

-- Sprinkle a quarter cup of the flour onto a clean surface and prepare a plate that is dusted with about 1 tbsp of flour.
+- Sprinkle a quarter cup of the flour onto a clean surface and prepare a plate that is dusted with about 1 tablespoon of flour.
 Dump the dough onto the floured surface and kneed for approximately two minutes.
 Then work the dough into a ball.
 If the ball starts to fall slightly, the dough was made correctly.

 - Place the dough on the plate and cut an X into the top of the dough.
 Sprinkle another tablespoon of flour on top of the dough and place it in the fridge.
 Let the dough rest in the fridge for at least one hour.

 - While the dough is resting, take the butter and put it in your stand mixer.
 Beat the butter until it is completely smooth.
 This should only take about a minute or two.
-Now beat in 2 tbsp of the flour.
+Now beat in 2 tablespoon of the flour.
 Mix until uniform in texture.

 - Put the butter on the floured surface and shape it into a 4 inch x 4 inch square.
 Wrap the butter-flour mixture in plastic wrap and place it in the fridge to cool.
 The butter-flour block should be hard to the touch when you take it out of the fridge.